ashtonw7/writing-with-no-purpose/posts/calendar.md

 – I guess that works.

-– But wait, we’ll have an extra quarter of a day laying around.
+– But wait, we’ll have an extra quarter of a day lying around.
 Let’s just stick it on Februarius every four years.

 – Alright.